awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

               }

 #.
-To delete a note from Amazon DynamoDB, add the following function  in the :code:`MasterViewController`.
+To delete a note from Amazon DynamoDB, update the following function  in the :code:`MasterViewController` with a call to :code:`deleteNoteDDB()`.

     .. code-block:: swift